Haehnchen/ZendDbBundle/README.md

 [![Build Status](https://travis-ci.org/Haehnchen/ZendDbBundle.png?branch=master)](https://travis-ci.org/Haehnchen/ZendDbBundle)

-Bundle that wraps Zend/Db to Symfony2 and Doctrine, so that you can use your Entity and Repository names as Table alias
+Bundle that wraps Zend/Db to Symfony2 and Doctrine, so that you can use your Entity and Repository names as Table alias.

 ## Installation